-If you're newly unemployed you may be eligible to make a claim for Universal Credit if you:
+If you're newly unemployed, you may be eligible to claim Universal Credit if you:

-- Are single, with no dependent children, a British citizen and aged between 18 years and 60 years and 6 months
+- are single, have no dependent children, are a British citizen, and are aged between 18 years and 60 years and 6 months

-- Aren't pregnant nor have given birth within the last 15 weeks
+- aren't pregnant or have given birth within the last 15 weeks

-- Aren't in receipt of Disability Living Allowance (DLA) or Personal Independence Payment (PIP)
+- aren't receiving Disability Living Allowance (DLA) or Personal Independence Payment (PIP)

 If you aren't eligible to claim Universal Credit you'll be advised to claim one of the other benefits as normal.
 If you're unsure, you can find out more about Universal Credit online or contact your local Jobcentre.